 The DPO should be appointed for their expert knowledge on data protection law and practices and they should be provided with the appropriate resources to carry out their tasks.

-The GDPR harmonises the use of DPOs across the member states and removes the obligation to submit notifications and registrations to local agencies.
-Instead, the GDPR will require companies to keep adequate internal records and appoint a DPO where a company’s core activities consist of processing operations which require regular and systematic monitoring of data subjects on a large scale or of special categories of data or data relating to criminal convictions and offences.
+The GDPR harmonised the use of DPOs across the member states and removed the obligation to submit notifications and registrations to local agencies.
+Instead, the GDPR requires companies to keep adequate internal records and appoint a DPO where a company’s core activities consist of processing operations which require regular and systematic monitoring of data subjects on a large scale or of special categories of data or data relating to criminal convictions and offences.

-The DPO requirement is one of the key significant changes being brought in under the GDPR and is likely to have a big effect on UK businesses as many companies will fall into a category and will need to appoint a DPO.
+The DPO requirement was one of the key significant changes brought in under the GDPR and Many companies fall into a category and need to ensure that they have appointed a DPO.

-If you do, you should consider hiring early to give your DPO time to settle in and get to know your business before the regulations come into force.
-You should ensure all of your senior staff members are aware that they are not permitted to give instructions to the DPO or impose any penalty on them.
+If your business requires a DPO you must ensure that you either appoint one or have a contract with an external individual or organisation who will act as your DPO. , You should ensure all of your senior staff members are aware that they are not permitted to give instructions to the DPO or impose any penalty on them.
 If your DPO is an internal hire, you should also ensure adequate provisions are in place to minimise any risk of conflict between their duties.
+You must publish the contact details of your DPO and provide the details to the ICO (you do not have to publish their name, but may choose to do so).

 What happens if I do not appoint a DPO?